FilipFilet/note-webapp/Infrastructure/README.md

 The CONNECTION_STRING variable has to be in the following format:
 Server=mssql-db,1433;Database=_Chosen Database_;User Id=sa;Password=_Chosen Password_;TrustServerCertificate=True;
+The password has to be the same as the MSSQL_PASSWORD variable, and the database it will create by itself if it doesnt exist

 The MSSQL_PASSWORD can be anything really.